PERSOL HR DATA BANK in APAC

 1. Applicability

 It should be noted that the former Employment Act did not apply to all employees.
 However, the Amended Employment Act applies to all employees.
 Provided that, the provisions of the overtime payment, holiday wages, and dismissal allowance do not apply to employees with a monthly wage of RM4,000 or more.
 For persons corresponding to any one of the following, such as manual laborers, the provisions of the overtime payment, holiday wages, and dismissal allowance shall apply regardless of the wages.
-(First Schedule for Section 2(1)).
-For those with a monthly wage of RM 4,000 or more, the terms of employment are set freely under the agreement between the parties, such as employment agreements (a person to whom all the provisions of the Employment Act apply, regardless of the wages paid).
+(First Schedule for Section 2(1)). (however, please note that certain provisions of the Employment Act shall apply, particularly provisions that take effect regardless of the wages paid).

-Any person who is engaged in manual labor (*) including such labor as an artisan or apprentice, who supervises or oversees other employees engaged in manual labor employed by the same employer in and throughout the performance of their work, who is engaged in any capacity in any vessel registered in Malaysia, or who is engaged as a domestic servant (**) (also corresponds to cases where the monthly wage exceeds RM 2,000)
+All stipulations in the Employment Act shall apply to any person who is engaged in manual labor (*) including such labor as an artisan or apprentice, who supervises or oversees other employees engaged in manual labor employed by the same employer in and throughout the performance of their work, who is engaged in any capacity in any vessel registered in Malaysia, or who is engaged as a domestic servant (**) (also corresponds to cases where the monthly wage exceeds RM 4,000)

 *Provided that where a person is employed by one employer partly for manual labor and partly in some other capacity, then such person shall not be deemed to be performing manual labor unless the time during which the person is required to perform manual labor in any one wage period exceeds one-half of the total time during which the person is required to work in such wage period.